Ingrid Miethe: Research

 Miethe has conducted research on the East German women's peace movement and the women's movement in that country and Eastern Europe as a whole.
 She has published studies on differences between the East and West German women's movements and the influence of the European unification process.

 She dealt early on with issues of research ethics and instigated the founding of an ethics committee within the German Educational Research Association (DGfE).
 She has been the chair of this committee since its founding.

 As a cofounder of the Network on Reconstructive Social Work, Miethe has contributed to the development of reconstructive research in social work.
 Since 2008 she has been coeditor of the series Reconstructive Research in Social Work.
 She is coeditor of a manual on qualitative methods in social work.
 She has also written on the transfer of qualitative methods in the practice of social work.
-Her book Biografiearbeit: Lehr- und Handbuch für Studium und Praxis ["Biographical work: texbook and manual for study and practice"] has become a standard work in this area.
+Her book Biografiearbeit: Lehr- und Handbuch für Studium und Praxis ["Biographical work: textbook and manual for study and practice"] has become a standard work in this area.

 Her research also focuses on the history of education, especially in the GDR.
 She is the author of a study on the Workers' and Peasants' Faculties (Arbeiter- und Bauern-Fakultäten, ABF) in East Germany, institutions to prepare young workers and peasants for higher education.
 A central finding of this research was that the concept of these institutions was transferred to many socialist countries.
 A study on workers' schools in Cuba, Vietnam, and Mozambique compares these international transfers, contributing to the study of educational cooperation of the socialist countries with countries of the global south.

 Miethe has also focused on the relationship between education and social inequality, both in international comparison – as in the study of the workers' faculties – and in independent studies.
-She studied the issue both as part of the project ArbeiterKind.de and in an intergenerational and East-West comparison.
+She studied the issue both as part of the project ArbeiterKind.de and in an intergenerational and east–west comparison.
 Most recently, she has critically questioned the widespread thesis of the "foreignness of educational newcomers," finding that the habitual differences perceived by educational climbers are not necessarily problematic.
 Hence she favors an open research perspective examining both "fits" and "non-fits."